The Hunt (2020 film): Release

 The Hunt was theatrically released in the United States on March 13, 2020, by Universal Pictures.
 It was originally scheduled for release on September 27, 2019.
 It was, for a time, moved back to October 18, 2019, before shifting back to September 27.
 On August 7, 2019, Universal announced that in the wake of the Dayton and El Paso mass shootings, they would be suspending the film's promotional campaign.
 Several days later, the film was pulled from the studio's release schedule.

 In February 2020, the studio announced that the film would be released on March 13, 2020 (Friday the 13th) in the U.S., with a new trailer, partially in response to the success of the similarly controversial film Joker.
 Producer Jason Blum stated in an interview that "not one frame was changed" since the delay and that it was "exactly the same movie".

 In mid-March 2020, movie theaters began to close because of the COVID-19 pandemic lockdown measures.
 Three days after the film's release, on March 16, 2020, Universal Pictures announced that the film would be available digitally through Premium VOD in the United States and Canada on March 20, before the end of the usual 90-day theatrical run.
 This was also the case for the studio's other films such as The Invisible Man and Trolls World Tour.

 The film was released in three Santikos Entertainment theater locations in San Antonio, Texas on May 1, 2020, after the chain reopened.

+Home media

+On May 26, 2020, Universal Pictures released the film on Digital.
+The Blu-ray and DVD were released in the United States on June 9, 2020.
+It got a 4K Ultra HD Blu-ray released in the United States by Shout!
+Factory on April 22, 2025.